MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-zypper.md

 Here are some common problems seen when installing with `zypper`.
 If you experience a problem not covered here, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues).

 ### NotImplementedError on OpenSUSE 15 VM
-The OpenSUSE 15 VM has a pre-installed Azure CLI with version 2.0.45, which is outdated and has issues with `az login`.
-Please remove this version along with its dependencies before following the [Install](#install-azure-cli) instruction to add the latest Azure CLI:
+The OpenSUSE 15 VM has a preinstalled Azure CLI with version 2.0.45, which is outdated and has issues with `az login`.
+Remove this version along with its dependencies before following the [Install](#install-azure-cli) instruction to add the latest Azure CLI:

 ```bash
 sudo zypper rm -y --clean-deps azure-cli